 However, some of us simply do not get enough of it from our diets.

 While L-tyrosine deficiency is considered to be a medical rarity, those with thyroid issues (such as hypothyroid) tend to experience lower levels of L-tyrosine.

 L-tyrosine does not seem to directly increase levels of dopamine and norepinephrine, at least according to a lot of the research that has been conducted over the years.

 Your body should be doing a good job of regulating catecholamines on its own and converting L-tyrosine into L-DOPA.

-There is, however, some evidence to suggest that L-tyrosine acts as a buffering system against intense physical and emotional stress.
+According to MyFoodData, there is, however, some evidence to suggest that L-tyrosine acts as a buffering system against intense physical and emotional stress.

-L-tyrosine is an amino acid that acts as a buffer against stress, even though it is not directly a stress reducer.
+According to BrainTropic, L-tyrosine is an amino acid that acts as a buffer against stress, even though it is not directly a stress reducer.

 The number one use of L-tyrosine is probably pretty obvious by now.

 Many people who try it use it for its ability to protect them against cognitive decline due to physical and emotional stress.

 Those who take it to reduce stress tend to report that they experience some relief when taken during or just after a bout of acute stress.